-- Samsung Electronics (PTAB): Representing Samsung in multiple inter partes review proceedings challenging four patents related to touchscreen technology.
+- Samsung Electronics (PTAB, CAFC): Representing Samsung in appeals from multiple inter partes review proceedings after all challenged claims spanning four patents related to touchscreen technology were found unpatentable.

 - NXP Semiconductors N.V.
-(PTAB): Litigating multiple inter partes review petitions challenging patents relating to near field communication.
+(PTAB): Litigated multiple inter partes review petitions challenging patents relating to near field communication.

 - Packet Tread v.
 Samsung Electronics (E.D.
 Tex.): As litigation counsel for Samsung Electronics, obtained favorable early resolution of a lawsuit involving echo cancelation technology.